 School Transition and Readiness (STAR) Project in Rural Pakistan

 An estimated 88 million young children worldwide drop out before completing primary school, resulting in serious repercussions for children’s development and for societies.
 In Pakistan, only 57% of girls and 74% of boys are enrolled in primary school.
 Almost half of all children who enter preschool will not make it to first grade.
 With Dr. Aisha Yousafzai and the research team at Aga Khan University, in Karachi, Pakistan, we are investigating whether an early cognitive stimulation and responsive parenting intervention, either alone or in combination with a nutrition intervention, has an effect on school readiness of highly disadvantaged children in rural Pakistan.
 We have conducted an age 4 follow-up of 1489 infants who at birth were enrolled in a cluster randomized control trial.
 At the level of the child, we have assessed executive functioning, general intelligence, school readiness skills, physical growth, motor skills, stress physiology, and brain development.
 At the level of the caregiver, we have assessed the quality of home environment, parenting practices, maternal mental health, and cognitive capacities.
-Our goal is to identify processes that mediate or moderate longitudinal effects of early intervention and adversity exposure on children’s health and development in hopes to improve Pakistani children’s chances of school success.
+Our research has identified processes that mediate or moderate the longitudinal effects of early intervention and adversity exposure on children's health and development.
 This study is funded by a grant from the Grand Challenges Canada (GCC) Saving Brains Initiative.

 Promoting Learning, Understanding Self-Regulation (PLUS) Project